 Larrie Ann “Mimi” Noyes, age 78, died on January 2, 2020.
 Mother of four, grandmother of eight and several great-grandchildren.
 A woman with no shortage of common sense wisdom and idioms, she was quick to oﬀer an opinion whether solicited or not.
 She cared deeply for her nuclear family and the extended family she created around her through her many years of running an at home daycare.
 There was never a baby whose cheeks did not get peppered with kisses and felt the warmth of hugs from a woman once described as a human security blanket.
 That was her gift.
 One of her greatest life accomplishments was teaching all those whose lives she touched what unconditional love is.
 She always knew when a child was in need of a hug or kiss and provided emotional support without hesitation.

-To send flowers in memory of Larrie Ann Noyes, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Larrie Ann Noyes, please visit our Heartfelt Sympathies Store.

 The idioms were frequent as were the signs dotting her house of life’s little lessons.
 Things such as “Life may not be the party we asked for but while we are here might as well dance.”
 She often expressed that there wasn’t a lot of material wealth at home, but it was full of love!
 It was a home that she lived in most of her life and meant so much to her as her father, who passed before her own birth, built the house.